Shawn-Nichol/AndroidKotlinGuide/Service/Create A Service.md

 </application>
 ```

-## StartService.
+## 04) Start/Stop Service.
-To start a service you'll need to call the Intent for the service some where in the Activity or fragment.
+To start/stop a service you'll need to call the Intent for the service some where in the Activity or fragment.
+Fragments don't have context so you'll need to provide the context of the Activity in order to call startService or stopService.
 ```
 class MyFragment: Fragment() {